Published date: 10 Sep 2017

 LOR- Letter Of Recommendation:

 Letters of recommendation letters play a pivotal role in your admission.
-These letters should briefly explain whom you have worked with and should evaluate your skills and accomplishments.
-To learn more about LOR you can follow the blog we wrote.
+The LOR should briefly explain whom you have worked with and should evaluate your skills and accomplishments.

 SOP- Statement Of Purpose:

 In the process of evaluating your application, another thing which plays a crucial role is the statement of purpose.
 SOP describes your aim for getting enrolled in a particular course.

 If you have thought of pursuing MS in the UK, you will have to undertake a channelized procedure.
 We hope that this article will help you simplify the process.
 Good Luck!

 A Master's degree at a UK university is an excellent opportunity for your scholastic and personal life.
 Typically, a Master’s degree is a one-year course in a subject area you want to specialize in.
 It is true that applying to any Master’s degree takes time and effort.
 To help take away some of the stress and confusion, here is a complete guide to what all do you need to apply for MS in the UK.

 A bookworm who transforms into a web-usability evangelist, when her favorite blend of coffee is flowing in her veins.
 Happiest in a bookstore and when she is painting with words on paper!